kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## *level3 : Conway's Game of Life*
 ###Abstract
    I used to realize Conway's Game of Life in C or C++.
 Unfortunately, it always turns out that honing my programming skills is definetely necessary.
-Howerer, having devoted considerable hours to debugging this code, I render it to attain my standards successfully.
+Devoted considerable hours to debugging this code, however, I succeed to materialize the boardless word of Conway's Game of Life by means of "defaultdict".Additionally, the size of world as well as the initial state is adjustable.

 ###Background